mdancho84/mdancho84.github.io/_posts/2020-05-26-student-landed-vp-analytics-role.md

 The polished, finished product impressed the hiring manager so much, he was willing to fast-track an offer.
 In fact, as luck would have it, I ended up in a multiple-offer situation and have recently started a VP-level analytics role with a major bank.

 Matt's courses have given me the self-confidence and inspiration to take my natural curiosity anywhere I want to go.
 I feel so blessed that I met him at DataScienceGo in 2018!
 His support and what he's taught me have had a major impact on my life!
-I really look forward to continuing to take other courses in his program!"</i>
+I really look forward to continuing to take other courses in his program!"

 ## Learn to Apply Data Science to Business